linuxmint/xreader/help/C/xreader.md

 -   Master password that allows others to perform additional actions, such as print the document.

-When you try to open a password-protected document, atril displays a security dialog.
+When you try to open a password-protected document, xreader displays a security dialog.
 Type either the user password or the master password in the Enter document password text box, then click Open Document.